-- a servicing proposal to demonstrate the proposed connection to existing municipal services; - 2. a servicing options study for development proposed with private water or private sewage facilities; - 3. a hydrologic / ground water impact study for development proposed on private sewage services; - 4. a stormwater management plan; - snow storage study/plan;
+- 1. A servicing proposal to demonstrate the proposed connection to existing municipal services; - 2.
+A servicing options study for development proposed with private water or private sewage facilities; - A hydrogeological / ground water impact study for development proposed on private sewage services in accordance with the County Terms of Reference for Nitrate Study;

+- 4. A stormwater management plan; - 5.
+Snow storage study/plan;